LemonYellowBlack/veluric-world-archive/Encyclopedic Codicies/README.md

 > **Foldstorms**
 > Sudden metaphysical turbulence where time, memory, and terrain disjoin.
 Often triggered by spore saturation or resonance anomalies.
 Survivors emerge aged, erased, or altered.

----

 ## Editorial Practice
 These codices follow the style guide of the Veluric World Archive, emphasizing:
 - Tonal cohesion with the narrative saga
 - Philosophical clarity over encyclopedic neutrality
 - Immersion in the metaphysical logic of the Arc
 - Fragmentation when thematically appropriate

-For guidelines, see `../The Editor’s Sanctuary/Editorial Preferences.md`

----

 > *“What we remember reshapes what was.
 To codify is to preserve what might yet remain.”*
 — Archivist Semwen, during The Third Revision